pkapadia9871/myFlix-client/README.md

 # myFlix-client

 Client-side front end for users to browse movies and favorite them.
 More progress to come.
-Technologies used: React.js
+Technologies used: React.js.
+The features of this app include: Login and signup views for a user to sign up and log in after doing the former.
+A movie view for showing the characteristics of the movie selected and allowing the user to add or remove it to their list of favorites.
+A main page for showing a list of movies available on the site.
+A profile view that shows the data of the user such as their name and email, allows them to update their info, and delete their account.
+The front end allows a user to get, post and delete data from the API that powers the backend on the app.